Full-Stack-Council-Note/Council-Note-PartA/README.md

 The CouncilNote app will enable users, such as residents, workers and council staff, to report problems in a council area, and keep other users updated.
 Examples of problems can include "street lights out" on a certain road, "tree down" on a certain footpath, overgrown weeds, rubbish dumped in a wrong location, parking issues, or lost pets.
 CouncilNote will also feature a Notices section for users to post about activities, events and other fun happenings in the council area.

 CouncilNote will be particularly useful for large council areas, in terms of population and land area, such as in London, Sydney, New York, and the Shire of East Pilbara, which has the largest land area in Australia, larger than Victoria and Tasmania combined.
-With CouncilNote, council staff in Newman, WA, and others across the area, can be informed about problems and hazards happening on roads, for instance, hundreds of kilometres away.
-For London, for instance, Notices can be posted about the latest exhibitions, street markets and music events, as there is always something happening in London.
+With CouncilNote, council staff in Newman, WA, and others across the area, can be informed about problems and hazards happening on roads hundreds of kilometres away, for instance.
+For London, for example, Notices can be posted about the latest exhibitions, street markets and music events, as there is always something happening in London.

 ### Functionality and features